 Service Level Agreements (SLA)

-Service Level Agreements (sla) & the end-user
+Service Level Agreements (SLA) & User Experience

+Service Level Agreements are contracts which define the service provider’s obligations with respect to the quality of experience provided and the penalties incurred in case of non-compliance.
+Quality must be measured according to objective criteria agreed on by both parties, such as application availability target during office hours.
 SLAs drawn up between the provider and the client define the precise terms of the services to be monitored, the conditions of monitoring, the associated indicators and the objectives or thresholds characterizing the expected level of service.

 Business departments are primarily interested in the availability and performance of their business operations.
 Consequently quality of experience must be integrated into any formal agreement.
 Moreover, availability and response times are two of the service level agreements mentioned by ITIL requirements: